jk/php-wsdl-creator/readme.txt

 documented here.
 Only smaller changes that not seem to be very important will stay undocumented.

+?: 2.0.1
+Bugfix: @pw_omit should be @pw_omitfnc in class.phpwsdlhash.php

 2011-07-31: 2.0
 Info: In earlier versions multiple complex types could be defined within one
       comment block.
 Now every complex type has to be defined in its own